How Simone Biles Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Simone Biles across different fields.

-In July 2013, Simone Biles competed at the U.S. Classic, performing poorly with several falls and twisting her ankle on the floor exercise.
-Subsequently, she consulted a sports psychologist, crediting this with helping her anxiety and confidence issues and enabling her future dominance.
+In July 2013, Simone Biles had a poor performance at the U.S. Classic, falling several times and twisting her ankle.
+Following this, she consulted a sports psychologist, who helped her with anxiety and confidence issues.

 September 2016: Disclosure of ADHD and Medication Use

-In December 2016, Simone Biles was chosen as one of the sponsors of the US Navy aircraft carrier USS Enterprise.
+In December 2016, Simone Biles was selected as one of the sponsors of the U.S. Navy aircraft carrier USS Enterprise alongside Katie Ledecky, marking them as the first Olympians to receive this honor.

 September 2021: Time 100

-In September 2021, Simone Biles appeared on the Time 100, an annual list of the 100 most influential people in the world, for "championing mental health".
+In September 2021, Simone Biles was named to the Time 100, which is an annual list of the 100 most influential people in the world, for her work in "championing mental health".

 July 7, 2022: Presidential Medal of Freedom